How can I enrol into group classes?

 A Dog Trainer will teach you how to train your dog.
 They can help to teach things such as tricks, dog sports, general obedience and life skills.

 A Veterinary Behaviourist will teach you how to change the behaviour of your dog.
+They can look at the ‘why’ your dog is choosing inappropriate responses to different situations and help you to work with your dog to teach them to have a more appropriate response.
 They may also prescribe medication to support your dog in making those changes.
 They can help with dogs that display symptoms of things such as bad separation anxiety or aggressive behaviours.